Blazam-App/docs.blazam.org/docsource/admin/initialSetup.md

 ﻿# Initial Setup

-After installing Blazam, open a browser you your published website.
+After installing Blazam, open a browser to your published website.

 Upon first launch, the application will enter an installation wizard to guide you in completing the initial configuration.